swiftlang/swift-evolution/proposals/NNNN-deadline.md

 /// - Parameters:
 ///   - deadline: The instant by which the operation must complete.
 ///   - tolerance: The tolerance used for the sleep.
 ///   - clock: The clock to use for measuring time.
-The default is `ContinuousClock`.
 ///   - body: The asynchronous operation to execute before the deadline.
 ///
 /// - Returns: The result of the operation if it completes successfully before or after the deadline expires.